Lawn Mower Safety

 Following safety precautions will help reduce your risk of injury while preventing damage to your mower and other property.

-You should always read the operator's manual that comes with your specific make and model of your lawn mower, tractor or zero turn.
+You should always read the operator's manual that comes with your specific make and model of your lawn mower, tractor, or zero turn.
 Every model has different features and a different design.
-Knowing safety features and warnings specific to your mower can help to prevent injuries and accidents from occurring.
+Knowing safety features and warnings specific to your mower can help prevent injuries and accidents from occurring.

-Facial protection -- such as a face shield and/or safety glasses -- is recommended to protect your eyes and face from flying debris.
+A face shield and/or a pair of safety glasses is recommended to protect your eyes and face from flying debris.
 To prevent hearing damage from long-term exposure to loud noise, we recommend you wear hearing protection.
-You can use ear plugs, or opt for a more comfortable option and wear ear muffs that cover the ears entirely and muffle loud noises.
+You can use earplugs, or opt for a more comfortable option and wear ear muffs that cover the ears entirely and muffle loud noises.

 Inspect Equipment Prior to Use

 Wearing protective gloves and eyewear, inspect the parts of your mower that suffer the most from wear:

 Because loose belts can slip, break, or become hot during use, you should change loose or worn-looking belts right away.
 Leaving a worn-out belt on your mower could result in injury or damage to your mower should it break or overheat due to friction.

 Making sure you have your protective gloves on, inspect the mower blades.
 Be sure the mower is turned off completely prior to inspection.
 Ensure that your mower's blades are tightly secured and well balanced.
 Ensure there are no cracks, and that the blades are not excessively worn.
 Weak, cracked, or loose blades could result in them being launched, causing serious injury or property damage.

 Inspect your fluids to ensure they're at the proper levels, and that there are no leaks.
 Fluid leaks are a potential fire hazard, and low fluid levels could result in engine damage or breakdown.